 - Urban League

-There are many more, especially at local churches, who usually have specific ministries within the church that cater to financial crisis situations.
+There are many more, especially at local churches, which usually have specific ministries within the church that cater to financial crisis situations.
 Call the churches in your area and ask if they have a family assistance program that could keep your utility from being shut off.

 Utility Company Programs